Ly2017To/Self_Driving_Car/course_summary.md

 </p>

 <p align='justify'>
+In real world applications, additional steps need to be taken.
+Before using a camera to take pictures, camera calibration is needed to correct images distortions.
+For pinhole cameras, radial distortion and tangential distortion are the two major kinds of distortions.
+Images stored in RGB color space might lose some useful information for detecting lanes at some conditions.
+HSV and HSL are another two color spaces.
+For edge detections, it increases robustness by combining gradient intensity with thresholding different fields of color spaces.
+For drawing the lane lines, by applying a perspective transform on the image to have a good view of region and interest and then applying sliding window method to detect lanes based on detected edges.
 </p>

 <p align='justify'>
 Deep Learning is a fantastic field and is widely applied in computer vision.
+Starting from Neural Networks, this courses introduces.
+It learns features of objects from layer to layer
 </p>